HDMP/poc-netops/README.md

 ### Business Problem

+**Traditional Workflow for Customer VLAN Changes in a Business Park:**

-When customers request VLAN changes on their Socket (customer-facing port), network engineers traditionally need to:
+When a customer in the business park needs a VLAN change on their Socket (customer-facing port), the process is painful:

-1. Manually update the Socket interface VLAN in Nautobot
-2. Manually update the connected Switch port VLAN in Nautobot
+1. Customer contacts support via ticket/email/phone
+2. Network engineer receives request
+3. Engineer must find which Switch port the Socket connects to:
+   - Manually trace physical cabling in the datacenter 🔌
+   - Check Excel spreadsheet documentation (if it exists and is current)
+   - Look up patching info in management tools like Omnivista
+   - Hope the documentation is actually correct
-3. Manually SSH into the switch
+4. Engineer manually SSH into the switch
-4. Manually configure the interface
+5. Engineer manually configures the interface
-5. Hope nothing breaks 🤞

-**This is slow, error-prone, and doesn't scale.**

-### Solution

-This PoC automates the entire workflow:
+6. Engineer updates documentation (maybe)
+7. Engineer notifies customer (hours or days later)

+**Problems:**
+- ❌ Slow turnaround (hours to days)
+- ❌ Documentation often outdated or wrong
+- ❌ Manual cabling verification required
+- ❌ Error-prone manual configuration
+- ❌ No self-service for customers
+- ❌ High operational overhead

+### Solution: Customer Self-Service with Automation

+This PoC enables **customer self-service** through Nautobot's permission system:

 ```
-Customer requests VLAN change
+Customer logs into Nautobot (restricted access)
          ↓
-Engineer updates Socket VLAN in Nautobot UI
+Customer sees ONLY their Socket interface
          ↓
+Customer changes VLAN via web UI
+         ↓
 JobHook automatically detects change
          ↓
-Switch interface VLAN updated in Nautobot (sync)
+Switch interface VLAN synced in Nautobot automatically
          ↓
 Pipeline triggered automatically:
   ├─ Backup current device config
   ├─ Generate intended config from Nautobot
   └─ Push config to physical device
          ↓
-Customer VLAN is live ✅
+Customer VLAN is live within seconds ✅
 ```

-**Result:** What took 15-30 minutes now takes seconds, with full audit trail and zero manual device access.
+**Result:**
+- ✅ Self-service for customers (24/7 availability)
+- ✅ Instant provisioning (seconds instead of hours/days)
+- ✅ No manual cabling verification needed (Nautobot is the Source of Truth)
+- ✅ Zero manual device configuration
+- ✅ Full audit trail in Git
+- ✅ Documentation always current (Nautobot + Git)

+**The Key:** Nautobot knows the Socket ↔ Switch mapping through cable connections, eliminating the need for Excel sheets or manual verification!

 ---